 The thesis is a supervised experience in the application of theory and analytical tools to an issue in criminology or criminal justice.
 The thesis should prepare students for further graduate work or research in the field.
 The project should provide an experience that is directly applicable to an occupation in the criminal justice field.

 The thesis is a written product of the systematic study of a significant problem.
 It clearly identifies the problem, states the major assumptions, explains the significance of the undertaking, sets forth the sources for and methods of gathering information, analyzes the data, and offers a conclusion or recommendations.
 The finished product evidences originality, critical and independent thinking, appropriate organization and format, and thorough documentation.
-The coursework is supervised by a committee of three, including the Thesis Chair, who must be a full-time tenure-track or tenured faculty member in the Criminal Justice Department and two other faculty members.
+The coursework is supervised by a committee of three, including the Thesis Chair, who must be a full-time tenure-track or tenured faculty member in the School of Criminology, Criminal Justice and Emergency Management and two other faculty members.